jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 Plugins should reside in their own project repositories.
 To create a new plugin, start by creating your own project repository on the code hosting platform of your choice (GitHub, Gitlab, Codeberg, etc).
 Clone your new repo to your local environment, and open it in your preferred editor.
 Inside your cloned project, create a new file for the plugin.

+_Note: If you want an easy way to get started right away, you can fork this template repository [mmr-plugin-template](https://github.com/jeremiah-k/mmr-plugin-template) and add your own code._

 For this example, create a new file called `hello_world.py` in your project repository

 ### Step 2: Create the Plugin Class